Can you help pray for us the next 2 days.

 Sponsors are needed.

+Here is your rare chance to sponsor a child with us.
 We've recently have had some sponsors unable to continue their support, opening the door for you to fill that void.

 Please prayerfully consider a long term relationship with a child when expressing your sponsoring interest with us.